 Looking to switch to solar energy?
 Call PES Solar today at 800-650-6519 to schedule a consultation.

-A solar farm—also known as a solar power plant, photovoltaic power plant, or solar park—is a large-scale operation that harvests the sun’s energy to produce electrical power.
+A solar power plant, photovoltaic power plant, or solar park—is a large-scale operation that harvests the sun’s energy to produce electrical power.
 The components of a solar farm are similar to typical rooftop solar panel systems, but they work on a larger scale.
 Here, we break down the solar farm basics by looking at five important components.

 1. Solar Panels